Children’s Ringette

 - 1 Timekeeper (visitor) and 1 Scorekeeper (home) each game

-Teams in FUN 3 will be allocated additional practice ice weekly that they will pay for out of Team collected Fees.
+FUN3 teams will be allocated practices weekly that they will pay for out of fees collected by the team.
 Registration fees cover game-day ice and referees.
+RRA books practice ice for FUN3.
+Coaches may book extra ice if they choose to do so.

-FUN3 teams often participate in nearby tournaments throughout the Ringette season.
+FUN3 teams may participate in 2 or 3 nearby tournaments throughout the Ringette season.

-Teams in this division will collect a nominal player fee to cover such things as: the league equipment deposit, team practice ice, tournament registration/travel, team clothing, team pictures and team bonding activities.
+Teams in FUN3 will collect a nominal player fee to cover such things as: the league equipment deposit, extra team practice ice, tournament registration, travel, team clothing, team pictures and team bonding activities.

 Follow Us!